Financial adviser negligence

-Our team of professional negligence solicitors have experience of handling a variety of matters relating to claims against financial advisers, including compensation for:
+Our team of professional negligence solicitors have experience of handling a variety of matters relating to claims against financial advisers

 - Failure to advise properly in relation to Accelerated Payment Notices.

 - Advising to invest in unsuitable pensions and self-invested personal pensions (SIPPS).

 - Negligent advice relating to unsuitable high-risk investment products and unregulated collective investment schemes (UCIS).

 - Negligent advice relating to tax avoidance schemes; including (amongst others) Film Fund Schemes, SDLT schemes, Employee Benefit Trusts (EBT) and Employer Financed Retirement Benefit Schemes (EFRB or EFRBS).